In this article

 However, Antabuse does not reduce a person’s craving for alcohol, and it does not treat any alcohol withdrawal symptoms.

-The medication was first produced in the 1920s for use in manufacturing processes.
+The compound was initially produced in the 1920s for use in manufacturing processes.
 The alcohol-aversive benefits were first understood in the 1930s.
 Workers in the rubber industry who were exposed to tetraethyl thiuram disulfide fell ill after consuming alcohol.

 In 1948, Danish researchers were looking for treatments for parasitic stomach infections.
 They discovered the alcohol-related effects of disulfiram when they fell ill after consuming alcohol.
 The researchers started new studies on using disulfiram to treat alcohol addiction.

 Naltrexone is a medication used to treat alcohol cravings.
 It sells under the brand names ReVia and Depade.
-An extended-release monthly injection form of the medication sells under the trade name Vivitrol.
+An extended-release monthly injection form of the medication is marketed under the trade name Vivitrol.

 Naltrexone was first produced in 1963 to treat addiction to opioids.
 In 1984, it was approved by the FDA to treat addiction to drugs including heroin, morphine, and oxycodone.
 During this time, it was marketed by DuPont under the brand name Trexan.

-The FDA approved naltrexone to treat alcoholism in 1994.
+The FDA approved naltrexone to treat AUD in 1994.
 DuPont then renamed the medication ReVia.

 In 1982, French company Laboratoires Meram produced acamprosate to treat alcohol dependence.
-It was assessed and tested for safety and use from 1982 until 1988, when it was approved for use by the French government to treat alcohol use disorder.
+It was assessed and tested for safety and use from 1982 until 1988 when it was approved by the French government to treat alcohol use disorder.

 Acamprosate was first sold under the name Aotal®.
-For over 20 years, acamprosate was widely used throughout Europe for treating alcoholism.
+For over 20 years, acamprosate was widely used throughout Europe for treating AUD.
 It was approved for use in the United States in 2004.

-In 2005, acamprosate was marketed in the United States under the brand name Campral.
-The company Forest Pharmaceuticals currently owns Campral.
+In 2005, acamprosate was marketed in the United States by Forest Laboratories under the brand name Campral.

 There are various benefits of medication-assisted treatment for alcoholism.

-Medicines for alcoholism also give patients an incentive to remain sober.
-Antabuse does not have a high compliance rate.
-But it helps some people remain sober by making the experience of drinking alcohol extremely undesirable.
+Medicines for AUD can give patients an incentive to remain sober by making the experience of drinking alcohol extremely undesirable.
+Successful results have been seen in those with high rates of medication compliance.

 Anti-anxiety medications can also help recovering alcoholics deal with fear and edginess.